jsears4585/geo-build-2/readme.md

 ## Geography Game

 ### Current Focus
-- Continue to develop 'Create a game' functionality, flags, fuzzy search
+- Continue to develop 'Create a game' functionality
+- Add Create a Game fuzzy search
+- Add Select a Game fuzzy search
 - Olympic-style top-three podium for end game and raining confetti

 #### To Do